danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Logarithmic axes (that is where the quantity plotted is logged) can be
-set via the “apply log or inverse transformations” option in the l)imits
+set via the “apply log or inverse transformations” option in the :ref:`sec:menu-l`
-submenu or simply by pressing ’l’ with the cursor over the desired axis
+or simply by pressing ’l’ with the cursor over the desired axis
 (or the colour bar) in interactive mode.
 By default the axes labels
 reads :math:`log(x)` and the number next to the axis is :math:`-4` when
 :math:`x` is 10\ :math:`^{-4}`.
 Logarithmic axes labels (i.e., where the